croftk/Hello-World/GitHub Example Code.md

 print(random.choice(Scoring), "should", random.choice(travel), "to", random.choice(city_list))
 ```

-     Panyiota should fly to Rome
+     Panyiota should walk/run to Tokyo